NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/C/Clockwork Songbird.md

 **Frequency** once per day

-**Effect** You place the clockwork songbird on a stable surface, and it casts an [[Spells/Alarm|Alarm]] spell heightened to 3rd rank to your specifications.
+**Effect** You place the clockwork songbird on a stable surface, and it casts an [[Alarm|Alarm]] spell heightened to 3rd rank to your specifications.
 When the _alarm_ is triggered, it does so in the form of a loud warbling birdsong sung by the clockwork.
 If the clockwork songbird is moved from its location before the _alarm_ spell's duration has run its course, the spell ends.

 *Source: Pathfinder #200: Seven Dooms for Sandpoint* *OGL*